duanwujie/debian-policy-chinese/README.md

 There are also some other, larger projects:

-+ Policy is currently maintained in DebianDoc-SGML, which is no longer very actively maintained and isn't a widely used or understood format.
-The most logical replacement would be DocBook.
-However, DocBook is a huge language with many tags and options, making it rather overwhelming.
-We badly need someone with DocBook experience to write a style guide specifying exactly which tags should be used and what they should be used for so that we can limit ourselves to an easy-to-understand and documented subset of the language.
 + Policy contains several appendices which are really documentation of how parts of the dpkg system works rather than technical Policy.
 Those appendices should be removed from the Policy document